Subedi-Sujit/clouddeploy/README.md

 # 📌 Overview

-CloudDeploy is a cloud-native task management REST API project built to demonstrate practical cloud engineering, DevOps, Infrastructure as Code (IaC), containerization, AWS deployment workflows, and real-world troubleshooting.
+CloudDeploy is a cloud-native task management REST API project built to demonstrate practical cloud engineering, Infrastructure as Code (IaC), containerization, AWS deployment workflows, and real-world troubleshooting.

-The project started as a locally developed Flask application and was gradually deployed into a production-like AWS environment using:
+The project started as a locally developed Flask application and was gradually deployed into AWS using:

 - Docker
 - Terraform